 Chlorine bleach is the worst thing to put in septic systems.
 It's so toxic, it kills the beneficial bacteria in the tank.

-Pour 3 ounces of the powder into the toilet bowl just before bed.
-Immediately flush the toilet.
+Pour 3 - 4 ounces of the powder into the toilet bowl just before bed.
 Do NOT place the Stain Solver in the toilet tank!
-Do this treatment twice a week.
-A 2 lb. container should last about 5 weeks.
+Do this treatment every two weeks.

 You bet it's safe to use in gray water situations.
 When you mix Stain Solver with water, all you get is *more* water, oxygen and soda ash.
 Soda ash is a naturally occurring mineral that contains just carbon, sodium and oxygen.
 The oxygen in the solution will *help* breakdown the gray water making it safe for the environment where it discharges outdoors.